MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/New-SelfSignedCertificate.md

 ### -HardwareKeyUsage

 Specifies how a hardware key associated with the new certificate may be used.
-This parameter applies only when you specify the Microsoft Platform Crypto Provider.
+This parameter applies only when you specify the `Microsoft Platform Crypto Provider`.
 The acceptable values for this parameter are:

 - `None`